Next.js Project Guide

 Validation Checklist

-- Browser and server events are both visible.
+- Browser and server events are both visible in the Obtrace UI

 Production Hardening